Protective effects of melatonin against hypoxia-induced TM3 cell damage via suppression of the TGF-β pathway

 Abstract

-This study aimed to explore whether melatonin protects TM3 Leydig cells from CoCl2-induced hypoxia through the Transforming Growth Factor Beta (TGF-β) signaling pathway.
-Cells were divided into four groups: a control group without treatment (Group 1), a melatonin group (10.00 ng ml-1; Group 2), a group treated with cobalt (II) chloride (CoCl2, 100.00 µM) to induce hypoxia (Group 3), and a melatonin + CoCl2 group (Group 4).
-After 96 hr of incubation, cell viability was assessed using the MTT assay, and TGF-β1, Alk5, and Bmp4 gene and protein expressions were measured through real-time PCR and western blotting.
+This study aimed to explore whether melatonin protects TM3 Leydig cells from cobalt (II) chloride (CoCl2)-induced hypoxia through the transforming growth factor beta (TGF-β) signaling pathway.
+Cells were divided into four groups: a control group without treatment (Group 1), a melatonin group (10.00 ng mL-1; Group 2), a group treated with CoCl2 (100 µM) to induce hypoxia (Group 3), and a melatonin + CoCl2 group (Group 4).
+After 96 hr of incubation, cell viability was assessed using the MTT assay, and transforming growth factor beta 1, activin receptor-like kinase-5, and bone morphogenetic protein 4 gene and protein expressions were measured through RT‑PCR and western blotting.
 The CoCl2 and melatonin + CoCl2 groups exhibited significantly diminished cell viability compared to the control.
 However, melatonin treatment enhanced survival in the CoCl2-exposed cells.
-Notably, TGF-β1 expression was elevated in all groups.
-Alk5 gene and protein expression increased in CoCl2-treated groups but was lower in the melatonin + CoCl2 group.
-Melatonin treatment reduced Bmp4 expression compared to the control, while CoCl2 groups showed increased Bmp4 levels.
+Notably, transforming growth factor beta 1 expression was elevated in all groups.
+Activin receptor-like kinase-5 (gene and protein expression increased in CoCl2-treated groups but was lower in the melatonin + CoCl2 group.
+Melatonin treatment reduced bone morphogenetic protein 4 expression compared to the control, while CoCl2 groups showed increased bone morphogenetic protein 4 levels.
 These findings suggest melatonin's potential as a therapeutic agent against oxidative stress and hypoxia in TM3 cells through its antioxidant properties.

 Keywords